pedropombeiro/qnapexporter/README.md

 # qnapexporter

-`qnapexporter` is a simple Go program meant to be run in the background on a QNAP NAS in order to periodically export relevant metrics to Prometheus.
-It generates a file on the local filesystem which can be exposed to Prometheus using a web server such as Nginx.
+`qnapexporter` is a simple Go program meant to be run in the background on a QNAP NAS in order to export relevant metrics to Prometheus.
+It exposes an HTTP `/metrics` endpoint which generates a standard Prometheus metrics file, and a `/notifications` endpoint which can simulate an SMSC endpoint for QNAP notifications.

 The data produced by this exporter can be used to create a Grafana dashboard such as the following: